I. Definition of Large-Diameter Spiral Welded Steel Pipe

 | 7 | Epoxy Coal Tar | Chemical and soil moisture corrosion resistance | Seawater and sewage transport pipelines |

 III.
-Common connection methods for large-diameter spiral welded steel pipes
+Common connection methods for spiral steel pipes

 (1) Butt welding: The most commonly used connection method, where the pipe ends are directly welded together.
 This method offers high weld strength and good sealing properties, making it suitable for high-pressure oil, gas, and water pipelines.